HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 temporal resolution you need?...
 The online [bioimaging guide ](https://www.bioimagingguide.org/welcome.html) provides a [useful flowchart ](https://www.bioimagingguide.org/02_Sample_acquisition/Picking.html) to give you some ideas - as well as links to many other great microscopy resources.
+We've also placed a small summary table below of the microscopy techniques we covered in this episode.

 If your research question can be solved by a simpler and less costly method, then usually this is the way to go!
 It's all about choosing the right tool for